jasonsoft-net/JsHttpClient/README.md

 PM> Install-Package JsHttpClient
 ```

-Or right-click your project -> Manage NuGet Packages... -> Online -> search for RestEase in the top right.
+Or right-click your project -> Manage NuGet Packages... -> Online -> search for JsHttpClient in the top right.